 Now that we are all gearing up for tax season, it’s time for you to figure out how you will prepare your tax return.
 While some Canadians find that it makes sense to hire an accountant or other tax professional to handle their returns, most Canadians like to prepare their own taxes with the help of software.In most cases, tax software can be helpful since it provides guidance when filling out your form, and can even help you file, without the higher prices associated with using a tax professional.
 If you’re looking to use tax software to file your income taxes this year, you might be wondering which program you should use and what major differences there are between each program.
 Here is a general idea of what you can expect from each choice:

 Most of us think of paid tax software initially.
-When it comes to tax software, two names probably come to mind; TurboTax and Ufile.
+When it comes to paid tax software, two names probably come to mind: TurboTax and Ufile.
 Both have installable programs as well as online versions.
 Additionally, both are certified for NETFILE, which can help you get access to your refund faster.

-UFile is another great choice.
-It’s lower price makes it a good option, especially if you have a simple return to file.
+My recommendation for paid tax software is UFile.
+It has a lower price than TurboTax, especially if you have a simple return to file.
 Making it an even better deal, students and those with a family income under $20,000 can use the online version of UFile for free.
-And those that are using the online version do not need to pay extra to file for their dependants.
+Those that are using the online version do not need to pay extra to file for their dependants.
 UFile is available in all the provinces, and the product and pricing structure is simple.

 Free Tax Software